Gab404/ReaKt/Readme.md

 #### Stephen Goldrick - For the simulator (s.goldrick@ucl.ac.uk)

-Special thanks to Theo Mathieu and Romain El Andaloussi
+Special thanks to Theo Mathieu and Romain El Andaloussi.